libdyson-wg/opendyson/README.md

 `opendyson host SERIALNUMBER` starts a local MQTT broker on port 1883.
 The command subscribes to the same topics as `listen` and republishes the messages to the local broker.
 Use `opendyson host ALL` to bridge all discovered devices.
 The `--iot` flag can be used in the same way as with `listen`.

+### Repeat MQTT messages to a remote broker

+`opendyson repeater SERIALNUMBER --host HOSTNAME` will subscribe to the same topics as `listen` and publish them to the specified MQTT host.
+Use `opendyson repeater ALL` to repeat messages for all discovered devices.
+Optional `--user` and `--password` flags can be supplied for authenticated brokers.
+If no credentials are provided, the connection will be unauthenticated.
+The `--iot` flag can be used in the same way as with `listen`.